ct-js/ct-js/app/data/ct.libs/place/docs/Movement methods.md

 ## ct.place.moveAlong(me, direction, maxLength, [cgroup, stepSize])

-Moves a copy by `stepSize` in a given `direction` untill a `maxLength` is reached or a copy is next to another colliding copy.
+Moves a copy by `stepSize` in a given `direction` untill a `maxLength` is reached or a copy is next to another colliding copy or tile.
 You can filter collided copies with `cgroup`, and set precision with `stepSize` (default is `1`, which means pixel-by-pixel movement).
 This function is especially useful for side-view games and any fast-moving copies, as it allows precise movement without clipping or passing through surfaces.

 ## `ct.place.moveByAxes(me, dx, dy, [cgroup, stepSize])`